vuongducphuong/documentation/content/applications/finance/accounting/vendor_bills/deferred_expenses.rst

 .. image:: deferred_expenses/deferred_expenses01.png
    :align: center
-   :alt: Configuration of a Deferred Expense Account in Odoo Accounting
+   :alt: Configuration of a Deferred Expense Account in Leansoft Accounting

 .. note::
    This account's type must be either *Current Assets* or *Prepayments*